Richard Crosbie

 How can Expat Living readers browse or buy your art in Hong Kong?

-It’s permanently accessible through two key professional representations: the Hong Kong Arts Collective (locally) and Artstory.co.uk (serving the UK and international markets).
+My artworks sits happily in both commercial and hospitality environments, as well as domestic settings.
+They are permanently accessible through two key professional representations: the Hong Kong Arts Collective (locally) and Artstory.co.uk (serving the UK and international markets).
 Through the Hong Kong Arts Collective, I’m part of a platform that prioritises local artistic voices and makes art discovery seamless for collectors.
 Unlike traditional high-street galleries, this allows for a more personal, direct-to-collector experience, often bridging the gap between the digital viewing and the physical presence of the work.

 Got any tips for buying artwork?